XuanNguyen911/XuanNguyen911/README.md

 # **Hi there!** 🙋🏻‍♀️

-- I'm Xuan Nguyen, a self-taught Data Analyst and SQL enthusiast from my 🇻🇳
+- I'm Xuan Nguyen, a self-taught Data Analyst and SQL enthusiast from 🇻🇳

 ### 🌟**About Me in 30 Secs** 🌟
 - 👩‍💼 A marketer turned Business Intelligence Analyst